kodebaper/bismillah/content/post/day-15-KVM-Virt-Manager-Error-No-active-connection-to-Installed-on-Linux-Mint/index.md

 $ sudo chown $USER:$USER /var/run/libvirt/libvirt-sock

 ``````
+This is a solution how to copy and paste from the host to a KVM guest, just execute this command, after done then you can reboot.

+$ sudo apt install spice-vdagent

-afrer running this command, all was fine.
+After running this command all was fine.
 Good luck!